11 West 42nd Street, 8th Floor New York, NY 10036

 Singapore’s government and related entities have further shown commitment and enthusiasm for developing the industry.
 In particular, in November 2018, MAS granted a recognized market operator (RMO) license to 1exchange, Singapore’s first private securities exchange that facilitates digital token trading.
 Singapore’s flagship exchange SGX is an investor in 1exchange.

-The new publications provide more regulatory clarity with respect to investment and management of funds investing in digital assets.
+The new publications provide more regulatory clarity with respect to investment and management of funds investing in digital assets such as digital tokens.

 However, Hong Kong is still conceptualizing how it should regulate digital asset exchange platforms.
 Through its November 2018 publications, SFC called for exchange operators to come forward and join its regulatory sandbox in order to determine the type of license to be granted to exchange operators.
 Exchange operators may need to be regulated by the SFC and require SFO Type 1 (Dealing in securities) and Type 7 (Provision of automated trading services) licenses.